skeweddata/skeweddata.github.io/_drafts/spicy_cheese_bread.md

 tags:
   - Food
   - Analysis
-  - Rants
 ---
 Wisconsin: land of [beer](https://newglarusbrewing.com/), [bratwurst](https://statestreetbrats.com/), and
 [cheddar cheese](http://hookscheese.com/).
-I ate copious amounts of all three during my time as a grad student at UW-Madison, but none is the food that I miss the most.
+I consumed copious amounts of all three during my time as a grad student at UW-Madison, but none is the food that I miss the most.
 That honor is reserved for spicy cheese bread.